Laswell1551/ST-NetKG/README.md

 - the baseline models and the tuned per-dataset configurations / checkpoints.

 The scripts here operate on **randomly generated toy data only**.
-They demonstrate the *mechanics* of the method, not the reported accuracy.
+They demonstrate the *mechanics* of the method.

 ---